ingadhoc/purchase/purchase_usability/README.rst

 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
 Add delivery status on purchases
 #.
 Add print PO on purchase and done status
+#.
+Add button to force "invoiced" only for admin with tec features

 On purchase lines:
 #.
 Add delivery status and invoice status on purchase lines